Volume 67, Issue 2

 Working with Greenville County Schools and local agencies like Safe Kids Upstate, trauma program staff promote bike safety and educate teens on safe driving, including the importance of safety belts and refraining from texting and driving.

-The Trauma Program at GHS is a highly coordinated effort among a multidisciplinary group of professionals who work across the full spectrum of care to address the needs of all injured patients.
+The Trauma Program at Prisma Health is a highly coordinated effort among a multidisciplinary group of professionals who work across the full spectrum of care to address the needs of all injured patients.

-”Every area that supports a patient who comes through the ED is represented here,” said Debra Kitchens, manager of GHS’ Trauma Program.
+”Every area that supports a patient who comes through the ED is represented here,” said Debra Kitchens, manager of Prisma Health’ Trauma Program.

 Communication in any trauma program is critical.
 Physician liaisons from Adult and Pediatric trauma, ED, Neurosurgery, Radiology, Anesthesia, ICU and Orthopaedics are a conduit for information and feedback among the departments.
 This is a big commitment; in addition to multiple meetings, these physicians are required to earn CME credits above what is required by their specialty.